moqiguzhu/StanfordAlgorithms/README.md

 ## About Source codes
 - Codes under Part1 folder are corresponding codes for Stanford Algorithms, Part I
 - Codes under Part2 folder are corresponding codes for Stanford Algorithms, Part II
-- Codes under algorithms folder are refactored codes for Part I and Part II.
+- Codes under algorithms folder are refactored codes from Part I and Part II.
 Generally speaking, these codes are more readable and efficient.
 But, there are still exceptions that refactored codes run less quickly.
-This is the result of trade-off between generality and efficience.
+This is the result of trade-off between generality and efficiency.

 ## Time Complexity Rules
-- n means number of nodes in a grapg
+- n means number of nodes in a graph
 - m means number of edges in a graph

 ## Some tips when implementing graph based algorithms